Aïves Consulting

 Running customer support as a small or medium-sized business is a constant balancing act.
 You need to respond quickly, handle complaints, process returns — all with a lean team and limited budget.

 The result is often slow response times, frustrated customers, and staff overwhelmed by repetitive, low-value tasks.
 This is precisely where artificial intelligence can make a real, measurable difference.
+Customer service automation is no longer a luxury reserved for multinationals: entry costs have dropped, and the tools are now accessible to teams of fewer than ten people.

 What Customers Expect Today

 The most common enquiries — opening hours, order tracking, return policies, stock availability — are often identical from one customer to the next.
 These are exactly the kinds of questions an AI system can handle automatically, without any human involvement.
+Belgium adds a linguistic complexity: the same customer may write in French in the morning, Dutch in the afternoon, and switch to English for a B2B contact.
+Modern chatbots handle this trilingual reality natively, where a human team must juggle profiles.

 What AI Can Do for Your Customer Support